Darren Robinson (footballer): Hartlepool United loan

 In August 2024, he joined National League side Hartlepool United on loan until 1 January 2025.
 Robinson struggled to make an impact at Hartlepool and on 25 October 2024, was recalled from his loan by Derby after making six appearances, with only two starts.

 St Patrick's Athletic loan

 On 28 July 2025, Robinson signed for League of Ireland Premier Division club St Patrick's Athletic on loan until the end of their season in November.
 He made his debut for the club on 3 August 2025, replacing Brandon Kavanagh from the bench in injury time of a 2–0 win over Waterford at the RSC.
 On 14 August 2025, he made his first start for the club, in a 3–2 defeat away to Turkish giants Beşiktaş in the UEFA Conference League.
-He made a total of 11 appearances in all competitions during his loan spell.
+He made a total of 11 appearances in all competitions during his loan spell, before returning to his parent club.

+Doncaster Rovers

+On 2 January 2026, Robinson joined League One club Doncaster Rovers on a free transfer, signing a two-and-a-half year deal.
+He made his debut for the club as an 84th-minute substitute in a 3–2 loss at home to Southampton in the FA Cup.